lsst-sqre/phalanx/docs/developers/deploy-from-a-branch.rst

 Deploying from a branch for development
 #######################################

-When developing services and their :doc:`Helm charts </developers/service-chart-architecture>`, it's useful to temporarily deploy from a branch of Phalanx on :doc:`designated development environments </environments/index>` before merging to Phalanx's default branch.
+When developing applications and their :doc:`Helm charts </developers/chart-overview>`, it's useful to temporarily deploy from a branch of Phalanx on :doc:`designated development environments </environments/index>` before merging to Phalanx's default branch.

 Some use cases include:

 - Testing that a new or updated Helm chart works in a higher-fidelity environment than the Minikube GitHub Actions CI cluster.
-- Testing how a new or updated service interacts with other deployed services and cluster infrastructure like databases.
+- Testing how a new or updated application interacts with other deployed applications and cluster infrastructure like databases.

-Through this process it is possible to develop a service in a fairly tight loop, though it's best to augment this practice with unit tests within the service's codebase.
+Through this process it is possible to develop an application in a fairly tight loop, though it's best to augment this practice with unit tests within the application's codebase.

 .. seealso::

-   This page focuses on using a development environment to iteratively develop and test changes to a service, ultimately yielding a service upgrade in Phalanx.
+   This page focuses on using a development environment to iteratively develop and test changes to an application, ultimately yielding a applicatino upgrade in Phalanx.
    You can achieve the same result, without the iterative deployment testing, following the steps in :doc:`upgrade`.

 .. _deploy-branch-prep: